Getting Started with Nette Tester

 Running Tests

-As our application grows, a number of tests grows with it.
+As the application grows, the number of tests grows with it.
 It would not be practical to run tests one by one.
-Therefore, the Tester has a bulk test runner, which we invoke from the command line.
-The parameter is the directory in which the tests are located.
-The dot indicates the current directory.
+Therefore, Tester has a bulk test runner, which we call from the command line.
+As a parameter, we specify the directory in which the tests are located.
+A dot means the current directory.

 vendor/bin/tester .

-The Nette Tester runner searches the specified directory and all subdirectories and searches for tests, which are files *.phpt and *Test.php.
-It will also find our test ArrayTest.php, as it matches the mask.
+The test runner searches the specified directory and all subdirectories and looks for tests, which are files *.phpt and *Test.php.
+It will also find our test ArrayTest.php, since it matches the mask.

 Then it starts testing.
-It runs each test as a new PHP process, so it runs completely isolated from the others.
-It runs in parallel in multiple threads, making it extremely fast.
-And first runs tests that failed during the previous run, so you'll know right away if you fixed the error.
+Each test is run as a new PHP process, so it runs completely isolated from the others.
+It runs them in parallel in multiple threads, making it extremely fast.
+And it first runs the tests that failed during the previous run, so you immediately find out if you managed to fix the bug.

 • . – test passed